Quick Answer

 For a step-by-step walkthrough, see A Deep Dive into the UK's Statutory Residence Test for Nomads.
 Once your interview plan is locked, browse Gruv's tools to tighten the rest of your cross-border move checklist.

 Use your N-400 filing date as your first decision rule, then verify the current USCIS process before your interview.
 USCIS states that filings before Oct.
 20, 2025 use the 2008 civics test, and filings on or after that date use the 2025 civics test.
-Add Add current cutoff/process after verification to your prep notes and confirm before test day.
+Record the USCIS-confirmed cutoff and process in your prep notes before test day.
 Also check USCIS test updates before the interview because some civics answers can change.

 USCIS says speaking and understanding English are evaluated during your eligibility interview on Form N-400.
 You are being evaluated on whether you can speak and understand basic English during that interview.
 Practice short, direct answers so your responses stay clear and consistent.